Co-Occurring Disorders

 In general, individuals who are living with co-occurring disorders find functioning on a day-to-day basis to be significantly difficult, if not impossible.
 Many will struggle with the following:

-Treatment for co-occurring disorders aims at treating both the mental health disorder, and the substance abuse disorder with an integrative approach, including:
+Treatment for co-occurring disorders aims at treating both the mental health disorder, and the substance use disorder with an integrative approach, including:

 The following are psychotherapy approaches used to treat co-occurring disorders:

-• Interpersonal therapy: Interpersonal therapy focuses on relationships and social skills that may be contributing to psychological problems such as depression, or substance abuse disorders.
+Interpersonal therapy focuses on relationships and social skills that may be contributing to psychological problems such as depression, or substance use disorders.
 Interpersonal psychotherapy works to help individuals identify emotions and where they are coming from, allowing the individual to express emotions in a healthy manner, and deal with emotional baggage.

 Skip to content